-Under the direction of Joel Everist, Schola Cantorum has been praised for their “joyous singing, remarkable delicacy and poise, impressive performances, and expressive fervor.”
-This advanced ensemble of 20-32 singers performs a wide variety of the finest a cappella repertoire encompassing many periods and styles of music.
+Under the direction of Dr. Emilie Bertram, Schola Cantorum has been praised for their “joyous singing, remarkable delicacy and poise, impressive performances, and expressive fervor.”
+This advanced ensemble of 12-16 singers performs a wide variety of the finest a cappella repertoire encompassing many periods and styles of music.
 Performing several times throughout the year, which includes tours in the spring, the ensemble is open to all Waldorf Choir singers ‘by audition’.

 Under the direction of M. Cory Schmitt, the ensemble primarily performs standard wind band literature with an emphasis upon practical pedagogical foundations.
 In addition to regularly scheduled concerts each semester, the Wind Symphony performs for academic ceremonies and has also served as a special exhibition ensemble for premieres of newly composed and/or arranged works.
 It serves as an excellent laboratory ensemble for music education and performance students.
 Scholarship assistance is available.

 The Jazz Singers ensemble is a supplementary ensemble created to enhance the curriculum for music education students as well as re-introduce the community to the jazz standards.
 The ensemble of 10-16 vocalists and a 4-piece rhythm section, was founded by Timothy Schumacher and continues to be directed by Jamie Kelley.
 Students are introduced to improvisation skills, scatting, and tight harmonies that develop these novice singers into confident performers of a varied repertoire of jazz, jazz-influenced, and popular music emphasizing close vocal harmonies.
 This ensemble performs publically at least once a semester, but annually at Dinner and Jazz in the Spring.
 Membership is open to all Waldorf University students.